jesusvimlet/multibackuper/README.md

 ## Do not use until next version, current 0.0.1

-This application allows the user to clone a project into several folders to have it as a backup in case of HD error, system crash or whatever happen that result in the lost of the working directory.
+This application allows the user to clone a project into several folders to have it as a backup in case of HD error, system crash or whatever happen that results in the lost of the working directory.

 ## Features